bitnami/containers/bitnami/kafka/README.md

 Let's see an example to configure Apache Kafka with `SASL_SSL` authentication for communications with clients, and `SSL` authentication for inter-broker communication.

-The environment variables below should be define to configure the listeners, and the SASL credentials for client communications:
+The environment variables below should be defined to configure the listeners, and the SASL credentials for client communications:

 ```console
 KAFKA_CFG_LISTENER_SECURITY_PROTOCOL_MAP=INTERNAL:SSL,CLIENT:SASL_SSL